The Entrance fees are different according to trekking destination (National Park, Conservation Area, Wildlife Reserve, and nationality).

 - For the Restricted Area Trip; you need a minimum of 2 people in a Group to obtain the permits.
 Only the Government Register Trekking agency has authority to apply it and on the list, you need one Government License holder trekking Guide.

-Here is the Trekking Route and Permit Fee for the Restricted Area through Trekking route and permit fee for the Restricted Area Trekking Permit.
+Here is the Trekking Route and Permit Fee for the Restricted Area through the Trekking route and permit fee for the Restricted Area Trekking Permit.

 [I] Kanchanjunga and Lower Dolpa: